grantcarthew/start-prototype/docs/cli/start-config-task.md

 To hide asset task, create empty override in local config, or remove from asset directory: ~/.config/start/assets/tasks/

-Use 'start config task list merged' to see all sources.
+Use 'start config task list' to see all sources.
 ```

 Exit code: 2